LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/algometry/StimulusResponse.md

 ### Anchor points for the visual analog scale (`stop-mode`)

-This attribute determines whether the VAS scale has two (2) or three anchor points (3).
-When set to stop-on-maximal-rating the VAS scale has two anchor points (pain detection threshold (PDT), pain tolerance threshold (PTT)).
-When set to stop-when-button-pressed the VAS scale has three anchor points (pain detection threshold (PDT), pain tolerance limit (PTL), pain tolerance threshold (PTT)).
+This attribute determines whether the VAS scale has two (2) or three anchor points (3):

+- When set to `stop-on-maximal-rating` the VAS scale has two anchor points (pain detection threshold (PDT), pain tolerance threshold (PTT)).
+- When set to `stop-when-button-pressed` the VAS scale has three anchor points (pain detection threshold (PDT), pain tolerance limit (PTL), pain tolerance threshold (PTT)).

+The effect of the `stop-mode` on determination of the PDT, PTT, and PTL thresholds is shown in Figure 2.

 ![](/images/experiments/tests/algometry/StimulusResponseStopMode.png)